LogtalkDotOrg/logtalk3/manuals/_sources/devtools/linter.rst.txt

 - Unification goals that will succeed without binding any variables
 - Unification goals that will succeed creating a cyclic term
 - Goals that are always true or always false
-- Trivial goal fails (due to no matching predicate clause)
+- Trivial goal failures (due to no matching predicate clause)
 - Redefined built-in predicates
 - Redefined standard operators
 - Lambda expression unclassified variables and mixed up variables